JoeyyScott/Gamer-Supplies/TESTING.md

         + Access the django admin panel.
         + View and use the Manage Reviews button on the homepage.
         + Access manage reviews page and able to delete reviews.
+        + Access manage coupons page and able to add and delete coupons.
         + Access add, edit or delete supply buttons on the supplies page.
         + Access Add Supply page from main navigation bar.